rgederin/java-memory-model/README.md

 Note that increasing the pool size will consume more memory but has the advantage of reducing the time required to insert the Strings into the table.

+## Java 9

+Until Java 8, Strings were internally represented as an array of characters – char[], encoded in UTF-16, so that every character uses two bytes of memory.

+With Java 9 a new representation is provided, called Compact Strings.
+This new format will choose the appropriate encoding between char[] and byte[] depending on the stored content.

+Since the new String representation will use the UTF-16 encoding only when necessary, the amount of heap memory will be significantly lower, which in turn causes less Garbage Collector overhead on the JVM.

+## Summary

+* Stay away from String.intern() method on Java 6 due to a fixed size memory area (PermGen) used for JVM string pool storage.
+* Java 7 and 8 implement the string pool in the heap memory.
+It means that you are limited by the whole application memory for string pooling in Java 7 and 8.
+* Use -XX:StringTableSize JVM parameter in Java 7 and 8 to set the string pool map size.
+It is fixed, because it is implemented as a hash map with lists in the buckets.
+Approximate the number of distinct strings in your application (which you intend to intern) and set the pool size equal to some prime number close to this value multiplied by 2 (to reduce the likelihood of collisions).
+It will allow String.intern to run in the constant time and requires a rather small memory consumption per interned string (explicitly used Java WeakHashMap will consume 4-5 times more memory for the same task).
+* The default value of -XX:StringTableSize parameter is 1009 in Java 6 and Java 7 until Java7u40.
+It was increased to 60013 in Java 7u40 (same value is used in Java 8 as well).
+* If you are not sure about the string pool usage, try -XX:+PrintStringTableStatistics JVM argument.
+It will print you the string pool usage when your program terminates.